Subscribe to our newsletter for FREE pet updates

 Garlic Is Safe, Onions Are Not

-garlic safe for dogs
+garlic is safe

 While it's OK to give garlic to your dog, you should never feed them onions, leeks and chives because these contain higher amounts of thiosulfate.
 In fact, onions contain about 15 times the thiosulfate concentration of garlic!5 Do not offer your pet onions in any form, whether dried, powdered, fresh or cooked.